Noble-Lab/casanovo/docs/faq.md

 ## Miscellaneous

+**Where can I find Casanovo model weights trained on the nine-species benchmark?**

+You can find the Casanovo weights from 9-species benchmark training [here](https://doi.org/10.5281/zenodo.10694984) on Zenodo, each set of weights are trained and validated on 8 species using the default configurations, with the remaining species held out for testing.
+You can use these weights with Casanovo v4.x.x.

 **How can I generate a precision–coverage curve?**

 You can evaluate a trained Casanovo model compared to ground-truth peptide labels using a precision–coverage curve.